Spanish frigate Reina Sofía: Construction and career

 On the 200th anniversary of the Battle of Trafalgar in 2005 Reina Sofía participated in a procession alongside the and at the site of the battle.

 In 2016, the ship participated in migrant rescue operations in the Mediterranean Sea.
 Reina Sofía also participated in training missions in the Mediterranean with the Egyptian Navy.
 In May 2023 Reina Sofía was deployed off the coast of East Africa in order to evacuate civilians after an escalation in violence in Sudan.
 The frigate evacuated 162 civilians of different nationalities from within the European Union from Sudan to Saudi Arabia.

 Between 26 May and 1 June 2025, Reina Sofia visited Mumbai Port while operating under EUNAVFOR Atalanta.
-The port visit was followed by a miitary exercise with the Indian Navy.
+The port visit was followed by a military exercise with the Indian Navy.